Plan your school visit to our national landmark

-1. Describe some of the positive and negative consequences of contact between First Nations and Europeans in New France
+1. Describe some of the positive and negative consequences of contact between Indigenous Peoples and Europeans in New France

-2. Analyse aspects of early contact between First Nations and Europeans in New France to determine the ways in which different parties benefited
+2. Analyse aspects of early contact between Indigenous Peoples and Europeans in New France to determine the ways in which different parties benefited

 A wide variety of programs

 Our skilled and experienced interpreters will teach and engage your students through exploration, story-telling, lively discussion, comparisons, and “hands-on” activities.
 They like kids and they love history.
 Their mission is to connect your class to the past, in a spirit of discovery and fun.

 We offer half-day, full-day and winter programs to suit your teaching requirements.
 Programs can also be tailored for Secondary School levels and English as a Second Language students.
 A lunchroom has been designed especially for students bringing their own lunches.
 This bright and modern open concept facility accommodates 75 students and is wheelchair accessible.
 It is equipped with hand-washing stations, a juice and water vending machine, and knap-sack storage.